mockoon/mockoon.com/content/docs/latest/templating/mockoon-request-helpers.md

 - The full request's body can also be fetched when the `path` is omitted (`{{body}}`) independently from the request's `Content-Type`.
 - If no value is present at the requested `path`, the default value will be used.
 - A third parameter (boolean) can be set to true to returns a stringified value even if it's a primitive.

+> 📘 Check the [supported requests body formats](docs:requests/supported-body-formats) documentation for more information on how the request body is parsed.

 > 🛠️ Use our online [JSONPath and object-path evaluator](/tools/json-object-path-evaluator/) to test your JSONPath or object-path syntaxes and view the results in real-time.